Weekend ice storm glazes central US

 (CNN)The icy weather will linger a bit longer.

-The major winter storm affecting parts of the central US and upper Midwest will continue through Monday, according to the National Weather Service.
+The major winter storm affecting parts of the central United States and upper Midwest will continue through Monday, according to the National Weather Service.

 Significant freezing rain will continue for portions of the Plains and Midwest on Sunday as additional weather systems approach from the west, the National Weather Service said.
 Cold air will bring snow to the High Plains.